Massachusetts health insurance

 A guide to affordable health insurance in the Commonwealth

-Massachusetts is the fourth-healthiest state according to the United Health Foundation's 2012 comparison of health status across the 50 states.
+How healthy is living in Massachusetts.
+It's the fourth-healthiest state according to the United Health Foundation's 2012 comparison of health status across the 50 states.

 The good news:

 - Massachusetts has the lowest percentage of people lacking health insurance in the nation.

 - Cancer deaths in the state have dropped from 206.9 deaths per 100,000 people to 184.4 per 100,000 people over the past 10 years.